Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 P2SH (Pay-to-Script-Hash):

-• Moves script complexity from blockchain to spender
+• Moves script complexity from the chain to the spender

 P2WPKH (Pay-to-Witness-Public-Key-Hash):